-While laying on your back with knees bent and feet flat on the floor, press your hips up.
+While laying on your back with knees bent and feet flat on the floor:

-To increase the workload in this hamstring strengthening exercise reach one leg up to the ceiling.
+To increase the workload in this butt and hamstring strengthening exercise:

 A variation of the above hamstring strengthening exercise is to lay on the floor with legs straight.